Agenda

 A-Lar

-Now it could well be that Tempi, who showed sexual interest in a barmaid at the Pennysworth Inn, might well be biologically capable of obliviously putting a baby inside her in the usual Barbarian manner, just because an A-Woman doesn't require his seed doesn't make him automatically sterile.
+Now it could well be that Tempi, who showed sexual interest in a barbarian barmaid at the Pennysworth Inn, might well be biologically capable of obliviously putting a grey eyed baby inside her in the usual barbarian manner, just because an A-Woman doesn't require his seed doesn't make him automatically sterile.
 So is it possible that Penthe's first child might be born with Kvothe's distinctive and decidedly non-adem colouring?
 Well in her mind Penthe believes 100% not, and so I'm inclined to agree with her since she always exhibits perfect control.
+I wonder if A-Women have periods?

 Did Kvothe ever consider that in all of his frolicking he might have gotten Felurian pregnant?
-No, I very much doubt he did, but would Felurian need a man mother in order to create a Bastard?
+No, I very much doubt he did, but would Felurian need a man mother in order to create a new Bastard?
+Who can say?

-The only way anyone might ever answer this man-mother question to any universally accepted level of satisfaction would be through medical disection to see whether the A-Women are actually built differently insides.
+The only way anyone might ever answer this man-mother question to any educated level of satisfaction would be through medical disection to see whether the A-Women are actually built differently insides.

-So, question one should be 'Did he ever experiment on the Adem?' and I'm pretty sure the answer is Yes.
+So, question #1 should be 'Did Gibea ever experiment on the Adem?' and I'm pretty sure the answer is Yes.

 A-myr